fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Will web dev be around for the next 20 years?

 > I know Node what language should I learn next?

 > When in the development process should I use Gherkin?